karmateam/karma/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Karmacoin-Qt.
+You need the Qt4 run-time libraries to run Karma-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/karmacoin-qt (GUI, 32-bit)
+- bin/32/karma-qt (GUI, 32-bit)
-- bin/32/karmacoind (headless, 32-bit)
+- bin/32/karmad (headless, 32-bit)
-- bin/64/karmacoin-qt (GUI, 64-bit)
+- bin/64/karma-qt (GUI, 64-bit)
-- bin/64/karmacoind (headless, 64-bit)
+- bin/64/karmad (headless, 64-bit)

-See the documentation at the [Karmacoin Wiki](http://http://www.karmacoin.info) for help and more information.
+See the documentation at the [Karma Wiki](http://http://www.karmacoin.info) for help and more information.